-Housing prices in Sidney continue to remain the most affordable on the Peninsula, with benchmark prices for single family homes, condos and townhouses falling below surrounding communities and the Greater Victoria Area.
+Housing prices in Sidney continue to remain the most affordable on the Peninsula, with benchmark prices for single family homes, condos and townhouses falling below surrounding communities and the majority of the Greater Victoria Area.

 Sidney's professional community includes a range of health care providers to service the area, including 39 doctors, seven dental clinics and the Saanich Peninsula Hospital.
 From massage and

 The Town of Sidney falls within School District #63, which administers a total of 14 schools on the Peninsula.
 Schools serving the Sidney area include Sidney Elementary School, North Saanich Middle School and Parkland Secondary.

 For more information, please visit the Saanich School District website.

 Sidney residents can access